A Prayer for My Daughter (play)

-A Prayer for My Daughter is a 1977 play by American writer Thomas Babe.
-It premiered in 1978 starring Alan Rosenberg and Laurence Luckinbill, directed by Robert Allan Ackerman.
+A Prayer for My Daughter is a 1977 play written by Thomas Babe and directed by Robert Allan Ackerman.
+It premiered in 1978 starring Alan Rosenberg and Laurence Luckinbill.

 Plot

 The play is set in the interrogation room of a downtown New York City police station in the early hours of July 5.
 Two hardened cops (Sergeant Kelly and Jack Delasante) have arrested two suspects for the murder of an old woman.
 During the interrogations, the police try to get confessions from the two suspects, Sean and Jimmy.
 As they do, they reveal far more about their own vulnerabilities than they intend.
 The tension of the play is increased by constant updates, by phone, of the state of mind of one of Kelly's daughters.
 Lonely and unstable, she becomes increasingly suicidal during the play.